skaiser/ip-blocklist/README.md

-# ip4-blocklist
+# ip-blocklist
-Blocklist for IPv4
+Blocklistd for IPv4 and IPv6